ScottLogic/Technology-Carbon-Standard/pages/projects/gwf/2-insights.md

 **The findings**

-When we set [our goal to estimate GWF's emissions for 2023](overview#context---why-this-project) we reviewed what [solutions for small businesses exist](https://ib1.org/ecosystem/2024-carbon-reporting-solutions-report/) (thanks Icebreaker One!).
+When we set [our goal to estimate GWF's emissions for 2023](overview#context---why-this-project) we reviewed what [solutions for small businesses existed](https://ib1.org/ecosystem/2024-carbon-reporting-solutions-report/) (thanks Icebreaker One!).
 Looking at how the most popular SaaS tools approached producing _digital estate_ estimates, we saw that the methodologies revolved around using financial spend as the key metric.
 But frustratingly these approaches seemed opaque beyond the high level.

 We know from our own experience that spend based metrics are best viewed as a starting point.
 They're riddled with problems and don't lend any meaningful assistance when considering how to reduce impact as many commercial models rely on free, or reduced, offerings.
 We felt there's enough research out there by now that we can make the next iteration forward and improve upon this.
-Whilst of course embracing the concept of [progress over perfection](https://branch.climateaction.tech/issues/issue-8/).
+Whilst, of course, still embracing the concept of [progress over perfection](https://branch.climateaction.tech/issues/issue-8/).

 Therefore we saw that openly test driving the TCS approach in collaboration with the Scott Logic team was a concrete way to address:

 - the relative lack of detailed guidance on estimating an entire digital estate.
-- approaches for how you can move beyond spend as a metric (when open-source data supports that).
+- approaches for how to move beyond spend as a metric (when open-source data supports that).

 [To the top](#top)